Gentle Baby Balm with Tallow

 Has the same lipids as skin – Lipids create a protective barrier that helps prevent infection and maintain overall skin cell health.

-Infection-fighting properties – Fractionated coconut oil has antibacterial, anti-fungal, and anti-inflammatory properties, making it perfect for babies’ skin.
+Infection-fighting properties – Fractionated coconut oil has antibacterial, anti-fungal, and anti-inflammatory properties.

 Packed with vitamins and antioxidants – Tallow has vitamins A, D, K, and E and fractionated coconut oil is high in vitamins A and E as well.
 These can be readily absorbed through the skin and are known for their antioxidant properties.